Current LAFD Funding Requests

 The LAFD Foundation is committed to keeping our firefighters safe by securing newer, better equipment, implementing faster, smarter technology, and advancing preventative measures to combat near and long-term health risks.
 We channel support and donations from individuals, businesses, organizations, and foundations across the Southland into tools and tangible resources for our brave LAFD firefighters.

-The LAFD Foundation is actively seeking funds to equip all 3,300 sworn LAFD members with the following:
+The LAFD Foundation is actively seeking funds to equip our LAFD firfighters with the following:

 Our goal is to provide all 3,500 LAFD firefighters with a personal, emergency fire shelter which they will carry with them when fighting brush fires.
 These shelters are used as a last resort for firefighters who become trapped by a wildfire.

 The fire shelters are light, compact and quickly deployed, designed to reflect radiant heat, protect against convective heat and traps breathable air.
 The cost for each life-saving shelter is approximately $343 per unit.

 BRUSH CLEARANCE HAND TOOLS